abhiramavarma/TestGenius/README.md

 ## 📖 How to Use

 1. **Enter your Gemini API key** (if not set as environment variable)
-2. **Type or select a DSL question** describing the test case you want to generate
+2. **Type or select a DSA question** describing the test case you want to generate
 3. **Click "Generate Test Case"** and wait for the AI to process your request
 4. **View the structured JSON output** with syntax highlighting
 5. **Copy the JSON** using the copy button for use in your projects

-## 💡 Example Questions
+## 💡 Example DSA Questions

 - "Check whether the given number is even or odd? n ranges from 1 to 40."
 - "Create a function that calculates the factorial of a non-negative integer."
 - "Write a function to find the maximum element in an array of integers."
 - "Implement a function that checks if a string is a palindrome."
 - "Create a function that sorts an array of objects by a specific property."
+- "Find the longest common subsequence between two strings."
+- "Implement binary search on a sorted array."
+- "Check if a binary tree is balanced."

 ## 🏗️ Project Structure